get-charlie/ChDats/README.md

 ### How to use it in your project?
 Using an stb-style library is very simple.
 1. Include the header file of the library you want to use in your source directory.
-2. In your header file add `#define IMPLEMENT_CHSTACK` to create the stack implementation.
+2. In your header file add `#define IMPLEMENT_CHDATS` to create the library implementation.
-3. In your header file add `#include "chstack.h"`.
+3. In your header file add `#include "chstack.h"` or `#include "chqueue.h"`.
 4. That's it.
 All the library will be included in your .h file and you can use it easily.
 ### Features
 - Simple generic stacks with chstack.h